A New Life

 After Diego had announced he would adopt Felipe, they had discussed it in the family.
 Alejandro had suggested that it would be better if Felipe became his brother and not his son.
 Not only because of the age difference, Diego was merely ten years older than Felipe, but also when Diego married, Felipe would become the firstborn son taking precedence over other sons.

 Diego didn't mind and he knew Victoria wouldn't either, but it did matter to his father and also to Felipe, once Alejandro explained the situation to him.
-Felipe felt like cheating on Diego's sons, if he ever got some.
+Felipe felt he would be cheating Diego's sons of their inheritance - that is, if Diego was to ever have sons.

 Upon their insistence Diego had reluctantly agreed to Felipe becoming his brother.